djpowell/liverepl/README.md

 For advanced configurations, such as connecting to a web application on Tomcat, you may want to connect to an alternate classloader.

+liverepl currently finds classloaders for:

+  * The system classloader
+  * Thread context classloaders for all threads
+  * Webapp classloaders for Tomcat webapps

 You will now be presented with a clojure repl, which you can use to type clojure code.
 For clojure programs you will be connected using the verson of clojure used by that program, otherwise the version of clojure from liverepl will be used.